We’ve shared some of our most frequently asked questions to help you out.

 What is the intake process?

-We understand that recovering from drugs & alcohol can be a really stressful time for people (and their families), and that’s why we’ve made our intake process easy & friendly.
+We understand that recovering from drugs and alcohol can be a really stressful time for people (and their families), and that’s why we’ve made our intake process easy and friendly.

 1. After an inquiry comes in, an HBR team member will send out some information on the program including pricing.
 There will be an opportunity to agree to receive to an intake questionnaire and arranging a no-charge consult call.

-2. An intake questionnaire will be sent out with several questions on a variety of topics including mental health, drug & alcohol use, family dynamics & relationships, employment & current day-to-day obligations.
+2. An intake questionnaire will be sent out with several questions on a variety of topics including mental health, drug and alcohol use, family dynamics and relationships, employment and current day-to-day obligations.

 3. Once you’ve answered the questions, our team will review the information and get in touch with you quickly to arrange a consultation with a licensed drug and alcohol therapist.